openethereum/openethereum.github.io/Basic-Usage.md

 Use `parity --help` to find out about other available options.

+To avoid adding options on every run of Parity a config file can be placed at `$HOME/.parity/config.toml`.
+The file can be easily generated using [this tool](https://ethcore.github.io/parity-config-generator/).

 # JSON-RPC API

 Assuming you start with JSONRPC API enabled (default), then [Ethereum's JSON-RPC](JSONRPC) can be used. e.g.: